simon-westcott/canopy-bootstrap/README.md

 ## Compiling

 Once any edits have been completed, the less file needs to be converted into css.
-This can be done manually or automatically.
+This can be done by manually compiling the less file into css, then linking to the css file; or automatically by relying on the host server to convert the file.
 Manually is recommended as this allows your website to load quicker and makes it more secure (this is because it doesn't have to access a remote folder and run a script which will slow the load time of your website); the programs mentioned below will also tell you if there are any errors in your less code.

+For a more complete guide to less visit the official website [here](http://lesscss.org/ "lesscss.org")

 #### WINDOWS:
 *	Download winless from [Winless](winless.org) and install.